 Japan’s third-largest city, Osaka has always been known as a place you can let your hair down and have a good night out.
 Perhaps because it was traditionally the city of the merchant classes, it had no need to maintain the dignity that Tokyo and Kyoto did; so instead, it dropped its inhibitions a bit.

-There are plenty of more ‘typical’ sightseeing activities to partake in here – art museums, an imposing castle, a sky building, an aquarium – and they’re all worth seeing, but the real joy in Osaka lies in exploring the streets and eating the food.
-Not for nothing is the city known as ‘Japan’s Kitchen’ and you might even hear the phrase kuidaore which translates as ‘eat yourself bankrupt.
+There are plenty of more ‘typical’ sightseeing activities to partake in here – art museums, an imposing castle, a sky building, an aquarium – and they’re all worth seeing.
+Still, the real joy in Osaka lies in exploring the streets and eating the food.
+Not for nothing is the city known as ‘Japan’s Kitchen,’ and you might even hear the phrase kuidaore, which translates as ‘eat yourself bankrupt.